This part introduces containerization with Docker and relevant concepts such as image and volume. By the end of this part you are able to:

 Then we’ll build it by running the build command with context argument

 ., which means that we have to be in the same directory (we could run this build from another directory and then give the path here)

 local.txt doesn’t exist.
 Fix that and build again to see the next error.

-Before fixing the next error, notice how all steps that modify the image will say ` —> Using cache` - this is because the Docker daemon caches all the operations for speed.
+Before fixing the next error, notice how all steps that modify the image will say ` —> Using cache` - this is because of the Docker daemon caching all the operations for speed.
 Changing any build directive will invalidate all the caches after that line.

 Now we will find out that